aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSX via Java or Online App" h2="On Premise Java API to export PPT to XLSX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PPT file to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+Using Aspose.Total for Java, you can easily convert a PPT file to XLSX in two simple steps.
+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+This powerful library allows you to quickly and easily convert PPT files to HTML with just a few lines of code.
+Once the PPT file is converted to HTML, the second step is to use Aspose.Cells for Java to convert the HTML to XLSX.
+Aspose.Cells for Java is a powerful library that enables you to quickly and easily convert HTML to XLSX with just a few lines of code.
+With Aspose.Total for Java, you can easily convert PPT to XLSX in two simple steps.
+All you need to do is export the PPT file to HTML using Aspose.Slides for Java and then use Aspose.Cells for Java to convert the HTML to XLSX.
+Aspose.Total for Java makes it easy to convert PPT to XLSX in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}